Treating a fever in babies and children at home

-Children under 3 months of age should not be given paracetamol or ibuprofen unless you have been advised to do so by a medical professional.
-One reason for this is that all babies under 3 months with a temperature should be urgently seen by a health professional (see below for more information on this).
+Children under 3 months of age should NOT be given paracetamol or ibuprofen unless you have been advised to do so by a medical professional.
+All babies under 3 months with a temperature should be urgently seen by a health professional (see below for more information on this).

 Paracetamol dosage for infants and young children

 |3 months to 6 months||60 mg every 4–6 hours (maximum of four doses in 24 hours).|

 |6 months to 24 months||120 mg every 4–6 hours (maximum of four doses in 24 hours).|